-Banks use BSB numbers to identify the bank and branch holding an account.
+ING Bank uses BSB numbers to identify the bank and branch holding a bank account in Australia.
 Each branch has its own code, though some banks also have a single, centralised BSB for all their accounts.

 You’ll need a BSB to send money from one Australian bank account to another, or to send money to an Australian bank account from overseas.

-TransferWise gives you the real, mid-market exchange rate — the same rate you’ll see on Google, in fact.
+When you send money with TransferWise, you get the real exchange rate — just like the one you see on Google.
 No hidden fees.
 No surprises.
-Just a much better deal.
 And on many popular routes, TransferWise can send your money within one day, and sometimes within seconds.

 Using a BSB number to send or receive money from overseas?
 You’ll always get a better deal with TransferWise.
 Compare us to your bank now

 BSB numbers are usually made up of 6 characters.
 The first 2 characters identify the bank the BSB is associated with (like ING Bank).
 The 3rd character is a number between 2 and 7, representing the state the bank branch is located in (4 represents Queensland, for example).
 The last 3 characters identify the individual branch.

 You can find the right ING Bank BSB number to use on this page.
 If you’re looking for your own BSB number, you can also find it in your online banking or on your account statements.